AaronLaw/my-setting/Raspberry Pi setup notes.md

     pip install django == 1.7
 However, the version 1.7 is still in beta and not available in pip.
 Therefore, I need to manually setup with source code.

-Use virtualenv to make a clean room first.
+Use virtualenv & virtualenvwrapper to make a clean room first.